-This management will improve the biodiversity value of the Gwent Levels, benefit the SSSI, and will restore the landscape’s traditional mixed mosaic character, particularly by opening up again the areas which have become shaded and dry.
+This management is improving the biodiversity value of the Gwent Levels, benefit the SSSI, and will restore the landscape’s traditional mixed mosaic character, particularly by opening up again the areas which have become shaded and dry.
 As a secondary benefit, it will also contribute to improving water quality, and may help reduce flood risk in some localised areas.

 2. Willow pollarding